 Last Updated On:

 This document outlines the full list of policies that must be followed in order to be given a rank on theabsolute.plus.
-This page was first publicly available on and there is a two-week grace period where the old proof methods will still be accepted.
-Runs submitted before will not be removed from theabsolute.plus unless they are determined to be fraudulent.
-That is, old runs are not held to the current proof standards.
+This policy first took effect on TBD and there is a two-week grace period where the old proof methods will still be accepted.
+Runs submitted before TBD will not be removed from theabsolute.plus unless they are determined to be fraudulent.
+That is, old runs will not be held to the current proof standards.

 For "at home" setups

 - Any run that will be awarded 60 or more points on an individual leaderboard requires video proof.

 - Any run that is awarded the Grand Master grade requires video proof.

 - The run must be played within one of the three games: "Tetris The Grand Master", "Tetris The Absolute The Grand Master 2 Plus", or "Tetris The Grand Master 3 Terror-Instinct".